FESOM/fesom2_doc/doc/getting_started/getting_started.rst

 - ``ClimateDataPath`` - path to the folder with the file with model temperature and salinity initial conditions (e.g. ``/youdir/FESOM2_minimum_input/input/phc3.0/``).
 The name of the file is defined in `namelist.oce`, but during first runs you probably don't want to change it.
 - ``ForcingDataPath`` - path to the forcing data (e.g. ``/youdir/FESOM2_minimum_input/input/CORE2/``)

+More detailed explination of options in the ``namelist.config`` is in the section :ref:`chap_general_configuration`.

 Running the model
 -----------------

 Change to the ``work`` directory.
-You should find several batch scripts that are used to submit model jobs to HPC machines.
+You should find several batch scripts that are used to submit model jobs to different HPC machines.
 The scripts also link ``fesom.x`` executable to the ``work`` directory and copy namelists with configurations from config folder.

 .. note::
-   Note, model executable, configuration namelists and job script have to be located in the same directory (usually work).
+   Model executable, namelists and job script have to be located in the same directory (usually ``work``).

-If you are working on AWI's ``ollie`` supercomputer, you have to use ``job_ollie``, in other case use the job script for your specific HPC platform, or try to modify one of the existing ones.
+If you are working on AWI's ``ollie`` supercomputer, you have to use ``job_ollie``, in other case use the job script for your specific platform, or try to modify one of the existing ones.

 On ``ollie`` the submission of your job is done by executing the following command: